 Thanksgiving for the Gift of a Child can include:

-Baptism is also known as Christening marks a decision to enter fully into the Christian community.
-Baptism is one way of marking the beginning of our journey with God, a journey which continues throughout our lives.
+Baptism is also known as Christening and marks a decision to enter fully into the Christian community.
+Baptism is one way of marking the beginning of our journey with God, a journey that continues throughout our lives.

 You can be baptised at any age, although infants and young children are baptised on the understanding that their families will bring them up in the Christian Way.
 This includes belonging to a church community where they can learn what it means to follow Jesus’ vision for a world transformed by love, justice and wisdom.